 In October 2005, the Imperial Tobacco Company announced it was closing its Aylmer processing plant and in 2007 they closed their doors after 50 years of production.
-The facility employed 600 people during the peak season and was a major economic player in the region, a leading exporter in the Country, processing 100 million tons of tobacco a year, at one time being was hailed as the largest plant of its kind in the British Empire.
+The facility employed 600 people during the peak season and was a major economic player in the region, a leading exporter in the Country, processing 100 million tons of tobacco a year, at one time was hailed as the largest plant of its kind in the British Empire.

-In 2010, a team of investors and local business people purchased the property a vision to repurpose it into a multi-tenant “industrial mall”, never being susceptible to a single industry shutting down again.
+In 2010, a team of investors and local business people purchased the property with a vision to repurpose it into a multi-tenant “industrial mall”, never being susceptible to a single industry shutting down again.
 The project was a massive undertaking taken on by a small team of driven, hardworking founders including:

 Although the essence of the business was not unique; leasing space and offering renovate-to-suit opportunities, the approach was uniquely “hands-on”.
 The property was and still is owner-managed, where flexibility is prioritized, and where management strives to be as supportive and responsive as possible to allow for business change and growth.
 There was also a willingness to work with and provide support to early stage companies and to take risks by investing in improvements to create the ideal facility for each business.
 In these ways, the Elgin Innovation Centre team saw themselves primarily as partners with the businesses at the facility rather than just Landlords.
 Through this approach, the EIC welcomed many new businesses to the facility as well as many business looking to expand, and were proud to be able to play a small part in their success.
 Some notable business success stories include: